lupyuen/lupyuen.github.io/src/mynewt.md

 # Adapt from Existing RISC-V Port

-_What's the quickest way to port Mynewt to BL602?_
+_What's the quickest way to port Mynewt to PineCone BL602?_

 There's one (and only one) RISC-V Board supported today on Mynewt: __SiFive's HiFive1 Board__, based on the __SiFive FE310 Microcontroller__.

-We shall copy and adapt the necessary files from the HiFive1 port to our BL602 port.
+We shall copy and adapt the necessary files from the HiFive1 FE310 port to our PineCone BL602 port.

 _How different is BL602 from SiFive FE310?_